-The GHES program supports a one-year mentored research fellowship for investigators who are interested in studying diseases and conditions in developing countries.
+The GHES program supports a one-year mentored research fellowship for investigators who are interested in studying diseases and conditions in low and middle-income countries (LMIC).
 The program will provide trainees with outstanding, interdisciplinary education and training in innovative global health research designed to promote health equity for populations around the world.
 Trainees will be matched with top-tier global health research faculty from one of the four participating U.S. institutions and an international site, thus enabling them to engage in rich and enduring, mentored research experiences that will foster scientific and career development in global health research.

-The GHES Fellowship is designed for: US doctoral students (PhD, DrPH, etc.), professional students (MD, DDS, DVM, PharmD, etc.), post-doctoral fellows, junior faculty, as well as foreign scholars from participating international sites in low- and middle-income countries (LMICs).
+The GHES Fellowship is designed for: US doctoral students (PhD, DrPH, etc.), professional students (MD, DDS, DVM, PharmD, etc.), post-doctoral fellows, junior faculty, and foreign post-doctoral fellows and junior investigators (within 5 years of their terminal degree) from participating international sites in LMICs.

 U.S. trainees accepted into this program will spend 10 to 11 months at one of the international training sites available through the GHES consortium (see list of Fellowship Affiliated LMIC Sites).
 U.S.-based junior faculty are not required to spend 10 to 11 months at the site but their GHES funding must only be allocated to their awarded project(s) at the LMIC site.
 The non-U.S. fellows will spend their fellowship at their LMIC training site.
 Trainees must also attend a mandatory five-day orientation session in July at the NIH campus, Bethesda, MD.
 U.S.-based junior faculty are not required to attend the entire NIH orientation but are encouraged to participate in the first three days to meet the expectations of professional contribution and interaction with Fogarty and NIH leadership.